aminobutyric/under-llm-governance/docs/security-model.md

 ### Filesystem containment

-- Canonical paths are not authorized using string prefixes.
+- Canonical paths and string-prefix comparisons are not authorization checks.
-- The trusted code opens a workspace root and resolves relative descendants from that root.
+- The trusted code opens a workspace root and resolves relative descendants through directory descriptors without following symlinks.
 - Absolute paths, traversal, magic links, cross-mount traversal, symlinks, and non-regular files are rejected unless a later policy explicitly supports them.
 - Validation and file use must not be separate operations vulnerable to a time-of-check/time-of-use race.
 - The original workspace is not the sandbox's writable working directory.
+- The copy walker rejects symlinks and identity changes and excludes `.git`, built-in secret-name patterns, user patterns, and gitignored paths before reading their bytes.
+- Read and search tools enforce the exclusion policy again.

 ### Process containment